ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 **Seasonal Traffic**: University semesters create massive traffic spikes.
 Our architecture had to handle 10x normal load during exam periods.

 **Data Sensitivity**: Student work and grades require the highest levels of security and privacy protection.

-## Scaling Challenges

-### The Infrastructure Evolution

-As we grew from serving hundreds to thousands of students, our infrastructure had to evolve:

-**Year 1**: Single server with manual deployments **Year 2**: Auto-scaling groups with basic monitoring **Year 3**: Microservices architecture with comprehensive observability **Year 4**: Multi-region deployment serving global universities

-Each phase brought new challenges and learning opportunities.

-### Team Building

-Growing from one engineer to a full development team required new skills:

-- **Hiring**: Finding engineers who understood both technology and education
-- **Mentoring**: Helping new team members understand our complex domain
-- **Process**: Implementing code review, testing, and deployment practices
-- **Culture**: Maintaining startup agility while ensuring enterprise reliability

 ## Lessons Learned